bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 Customizing Resourceful Routes
 ------------------------------

 While the default routes and helpers generated by `resources :articles` will usually serve you well, you may want to customize them in some way.
-Rails allows you to customize virtually any generic part of the resourceful helpers.
+Quails allows you to customize virtually any generic part of the resourceful helpers.

 ### Specifying a Controller to Use